 At the Institut Pasteur

 Fundamental research into Leptospira is being undertaken by the Biology of Spirochetes Unit, which also includes the National Reference Center for Leptospirosis.
 A number of leptospiral identification methods have been developed.
 Epidemiological surveys have also been undertaken in endemic regions (the island of Mayotte, the Antilles, etc.).
+Recently, more than forty new species of Leptospira have been identified.
 Lastly, scientists at the Institut Pasteur have also identified several virulence factors in the bacterium responsible for this disease.
+The Unit collaborates on multiple projects with Institutes from the network, such as Institut Pasteur of New Caledonia, Institut Pasteur of Montevideo (Urugay) and the INRS- Centre Armand Frappier Santé-Biotechnologie (Canada).